gmanctf/ctf-writeups/content/writeups/2025-Dubai Police CTF/Finals/PostECSDA2.md

 print("The challenge might require a different approach or more brute force")
 ```

-From challenge (note: due to the characteristics of this challenge, the script to decrypt the flag will not always work.
+I got the following data when accessing the challenge web site (note: due to the characteristics of this challenge, the script to decrypt the flag will not always work.
 I had to try 2-3 times until I got and s, r and enc_flag that I could break):

 ```
 sig = '{"msg": "Stay at home kiddo !", "r": 74030056597224069619422810383871818785139675495435412049212316861828258395240, "s": 43765975183224379510400190370073464517359678283786244486856566804986771102113}'